wroyca/hide-comment.nvim/README.md

   -- Whether to automatically enable for all supported languages auto_enable = false,

-  -- Whether to enable smart navigation that skips concealed lines smart_navigation = true,
+  -- Whether to enable smart navigation that skips concealed lines and inline comments smart_navigation = true,

   -- The conceallevel to set when concealing (0-3)